 - CON: Expensive non-essentials

-There's an expectation in South Korea to follow the newest trends, to dress well and to have the fasted gadgets.
-But, these items tend to be expensive.
+There's an expectation in South Korea to follow the newest trends, dress well and have the latest gadgets.
+But, these items tend to be pricey.

 Education and schools in South Korea